 #3 Jetpack by WordPress.com

 The next plugin in this sequence is Jetpack by WordPress.com.
-And it is one of the most popular free plugin available on WordPress Plugin Repository.
+It is one of the most popular free plugins available on WordPress Plugin Repository.
 If you use Jetpack plugin on your website, you can utilize the same plugin to show or hide widgets in WordPress.
-Once you install and activate Jetpack plugin, it will add widget visibility feature to all the widgets automatically.
+Once you install and activate Jetpack plugin, it will add a widget visibility feature to all the widgets automatically.
 And you can configure widget visibility from the widget itself.

 [Download Jetpack by WordPress.com Plugin]

-There are few other plugins available on WP repository, which you can try to display widgets on specific pages in WordPress: Dynamic Widgets Plugin, Conditional Widgets, and Restrict Widgets (Update: As these two plugins have not been updated from last two years).
+There are a few other plugins available on WordPress repository, which you can try to display widgets on specific pages in WordPress: Conditional Widgets, and Restrict Widgets (Update: As these two plugins have not been updated in the last two years).

 Conclusion

-Hiding widget on some pages may help you to achieve some basic things like pagespeed, higher conversion rate, and better UX & UI.
-Hence you should consider utilizing widgets visibility control feature on your WordPress site.
+Hiding widgets on some pages may help you to achieve some basic things like page speed, higher conversion rate, and better UX & UI.
+Hence you should consider utilizing the widgets visibility control feature on your WordPress site.

 If you’re already using Jetpack plugin for other features offered by the plugin.
-You may use Jetpack for widgets visibility control.
-Otherwise, it is not a good idea to use bulky (large in size) multi-features Jetpack plugin only for widgets visibility control.
-In that case, you may use Widget Logic.
+You may use Jetpack for widget visibility control.
+Otherwise, it is not a good idea to use a bulky (large size) multi-feature Jetpack plugin only for widget visibility control.
+In that case, you may use Widget Options or Widget Context.

 Hope this article is helpful for you to show or hide widgets on specific pages in WordPress.
 Which plugin do you use to control widget visibility in WordPress?
 Have a question regarding this topic?
 Feel free to ask via comments.
 I will be happy to help.